Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where Rattlesnake's weapon would no longer have a visual impact effect after purchasing Hammer Munitions.
 - Added a new AOE visual effect after purchasing Hammer Munitions.
 - Added blue trail to Rattlesnake's projectiles after purchasing Hammer Munitions.
+- Fixed a bug where Rattlesnake's Revitalizer buff's alignment was neutral after being upgraded.

 yeah.